 To rawhide or not to rawhide?
 When it comes to choosing a chew treat for your dog, there’s no shortage of options.
 But with great selection comes an even greater responsibility to ensure their safety.
-Chewing is instinctive behavior for dogs, and fortunately, the habit can be beneficial: chewing can help scrape away plaque from your dog’s teeth and gums, relieve stress, and strengthen their jaw.
+Chewing is instinctive behavior for dogs, and fortunately, the habit can be beneficial: chewing can help scrape away plaque and tartar from your dog’s teeth and gums, relieve stress, and strengthen their jaw.

 Rawhide treats are a popular choice for dogs, and there are plenty of varieties to satisfy their natural desire to chew.
 However, depending on what you’ve heard, you may be wondering if rawhides are good, or even safe, for your pup.
 Spoiler alert: it depends.